lgeurts/lgeurts.github.io/_posts/2022-11-11-mastering-the-vim-language.md

 [![Watch the video](https://img.youtube.com/vi/wlR5gYd6um0/maxresdefault.jpg)](https://youtu.be/wlR5gYd6um0)

-Note that [Chris Toomey](https://ctoomey.com/) **is flying** through commands and concepts, which makes this quite difficult for Vim newbs or lower level users like myself.
+Note that [Chris Toomey](https://ctoomey.com/) was flying through commands and concepts, which makes this quite difficult for Vim newbs or lower level users like myself.
 If anything, the video made me really want to understand Vim's grammar.